SilvestriStefano/SilvestriStefano.github.io/src/dev/dev.md

 Currently, I am a software developer at [O-LAB](https://olab-studio.com) and I work as a sub-contractor with [SAS Italy](https://www.sas.com/it_it/home.html).

 ***More info to come soon...
 I hope...***
+### Contribution to Open Source
+Some of my free time I spend it in contributing to Open Source projects.
+In this way I hope to get more confident in my programming skills.

+Here is a list of projects I have contributed:
+- [Wagtail documentation](https://github.com/wagtail/wagtail/pull/8759): translated some `.rst` pages to `.md`.
+- [The Coding Train website](https://github.com/CodingTrain/thecodingtrain.com/pull/338): added the Track *Git an Github for poets*.
+- [sasctl](https://github.com/sassoftware/python-sasctl/pull/129): expanded usage for `cas_management` service.

+### Visualizations

+{% showcase dev.visualizations, "visualizations" %}

+### Websites

+{% showcase dev.websites, "websites" %}